MarianoChaves/pygent/docs/cli.md

 * `/help [command]`: Shows a detailed list of available commands, including their descriptions and usage patterns.
 If a specific command is provided (e.g., `/help /cp`), it displays detailed help for that command.
 * `/cmd <command>`: Executes a shell command directly in the `runtime` environment (local or Docker).
 Example: `/cmd ls -la`
 * `/cp <source> [destination]`: Copies a file from your local system to the agent's workspace.
 Example: `/cp my_script.py agent_scripts/`
+* `/img <path>`: Sends an image file to the assistant as a message so vision models can process it.
 * `/new`: Restarts the conversation, clearing the history but keeping the current `runtime` (and workspace, if persistent).
 * `/save <dir>`: Saves the current state, including the workspace, conversation history, and environment variables, to a directory for later use.
 * `/tools [list|enable|disable <name>]`: Lists available tools or enables/disables a specific tool during the session.